amunters/bitx40-raduino-v2/operating-instructions.md

     recommended value: 50 kHz for a 1-turn pot, 200 kHz for a 10-turn pot (if the radio is mainly used for CW: a pot span of 10-25 kHz is recommended)
   - press the FB again to save the setting

+#### CLARIFIER ON/OFF

+6 short presses - Disabled (OFF) by default.
+If the CLARIFIER pot is installed, enable this function by setting this to ON.

 #### Exit Settings